-Welcome to Action Research.
-In this course, we will think together about how we can use action research to examine our teaching practice using systematic inquiry over time.
-Action research gives practitioners (like yourselves!) an opportunity to critically examine your practice and consider how and why you might shift or change how you practice in light of what you learn through data collection, analysis, and synthesis of empirical research and theory.
-Over the term, we will learn how action research is defined, how it is carried out, and its relationship to other qualitative research methodologies.
-Your final assignment is an action research project proposal on a topic relevant to your practice.
+Welcome to Research Methods.
+In this course, we will think together about how we can use research to examine our teaching practice using systematic inquiry over time.
+Research gives practitioners (like yourselves!) an opportunity to critically examine your practice and consider how and why you might shift or change how you practice in light of what you learn through data collection, analysis, and synthesis of empirical research and theory.
+Over the term, we will learn how research is defined, how it is carried out, and its relationship to other qualitative research methodologies.
+Your final assignment is a research proposal relevant to your site of practice.